Interaction of Tariscope with 3CX v20

 ExecStart is a path to the TSconnector file from the archive.

-Copy this file to the /etc/system/system directory:
+Copy this file to the /etc/systemd/system directory:

-sudo cp /home/softpi/TSconnector/ts-connector.service /etc/system/system
+sudo cp /home/softpi/TSconnector/ts-connector.service /etc/systemd/system

 Restart Linux services.
 Please note that all services will be restarted, including 3CX services.
 Therefore, choose the appropriate time for this.